One can expect a few tears at a wedding, but when you’re the one paying for it, there won’t be a dry eye in the house when the final bill arrives.

 Flowers – While stunning and arguably an integral part of a wedding, the flowers can be one of the most expensive additions to your big day.
 Florists take great care sourcing and arranging quality blooms, so expect to pay them handsomely for their work.

-Other costs may include hair and makeup, wedding cake, photographers, marriage certificate and transport.
+Other hidden wedding costs may include hair and makeup, tailoring, cake cutting, getting a marriage certificate and transport.

 Does keeping it small keep costs down?

 In a post-covid world, ABS data shows a 30 per cent decrease in the number of weddings held in 2020 – the largest annual decrease ever reported.
 But there’s plenty of evidence to suggest couples are still saying “I do”, albeit with drastically different plans.
 The micro-wedding gained popularity as an alternative for couples determined to tie the knot during the pandemic, but the trend may be a saving grace for those who can’t spare the expense of a lavish wedding.

 The average cost of eloping in Australia is between $8,000 and $15,000* – a far more reasonable figure than that of a full-scale soiree.
 However, the general feeling from celebrants and wedding photographers across the board is that micro-weddings and elopements are no less memorable.
 They allow for the intimacy that can sometimes be lost amongst a thrum of family and friends.

 Consider purchasing furniture and decorations, then sell them after your big day.
 On the flip side, you don't need to buy everything brand new.
 Browse online marketplaces and second-hand stores for unique, affordable additions.